firevel/cloud-tasks-queue-driver/README.md

 Set `QUEUE_CONNECTION` to `cloudtasks`, and update `CLOUD_TASKS_LOCATION` in your `.env` file.

+If you use a proxy or load balancer that overrides URLs you can set `url` in the queue config.

 ## Cloud Tasks setup

 Create queue using `queue.yaml` or `gcloud` ([read more](https://cloud.google.com/tasks/docs/queue-yaml)).